galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## Stripcharts of top genes

-Stripcharts showing the normalised expression of top genes by groups can be auto-generated.
+Stripcharts showing the normalized expression of top genes by groups can be auto-generated.

 ![Stripchart Plot](../../images/limma-voom/stripcharts.png "Stripcharts of top genes"){: width="950px"}